Ring Learning With Errors: A crossroads between postquantum cryptography, machine learning and number theory: Attacks on RLWE

+\item[3.3. ] Alice performs $sk_A=Mod_2(k_A,w)$. \end{itemize} \end{itemize} Notice that the elements $k_A$ and $k_B$ are only approximately equal, up to even errors, which allows the fuction $Mod_2$ to detect them.
+The $Sig$ function indicates the region in which each coefficient of a polynomial lies and helps to make sure that the error terms in $k_A$ and $k_B$ do not result in different mod $q$ operations.

+With a carefull choice of the parameter $\alpha$, it will be $sk_A=sk_B$ with overwhelming probability.
+The difficulty of breaking this scheme is that from $p_A$ and/or $p_B$, which is the only thing which a passive adversary is supposed to see, to recover $s_A$ and $s_B$, the adversary must break PLWE. \begin{rem}In November 2015, Alkim, Ducas, P\"opplemann, and Schwabe recommended the parameters $n = 1024$ and $q =12289$ (see \cite{ADPS}).
+This represents a significant reduction in public key size over previous schemes, and was submitted to NIST with the name of NewHope.
+At the time of writing, NewHope has passed unbroken to the second round (see Section 7.3). \end{rem}

-\subsection{Attacks on RLWE}
+\section{Attacks on RLWE}

-A detailed report on the state of the art of attacks on the RLWE cryptosystem can be found in \cite{lauter}, where the authors discuss a list of open questions in algebraic number theory motivated by this cryptosystem.
-This interplay between applied and pure number theory constitutes a fruitful link which is expected to motivate a flow of results from each direction to the other.
-We present here only a few of these attacks and questions, working out some details.
-Within this subsection, we assume that $K$ is a number field of degree $n$, and in the PLWE setting, that the defining polynomial $f(x)$ splits totally over $\mathbb{F}_q[x]$.
+Detailed reports on the state of the art of attacks on the RLWE cryptosystem can be found in \cite{lauter} and \cite{peikert}.
+In \cite{lauter} the authors discuss a list of open questions in algebraic number theory motivated by several attacks on RLWE.
+This interplay between cryptography and number theory constitutes a fruitful link which is expected to motivate a flow of results from each direction to the other.

+On the other hand, in \cite{peikert}, a comprehensive review of the known attacks and vulnerable instantiations is carried out from a geometric viewpoint.
+We present, at our introductory level, only a few of these attacks and questions, working out some details.
+Within this subsection, we assume as usual that $K$ is a number field of degree $n$, and in the PLWE setting, that the defining polynomial $f(x)$ splits totally over $\mathbb{F}_q[x]$.
 This is unnecessary but it will simplify the exposition, while keeping the essential facts.